Table of Contents

 - Work with developers and project managers to build and redesign websites

-When creating websites, designers frequently concentrate on how to give users a positive user experience (UX).
+When creating websites, web designers frequently concentrate on how to give users a positive user experience (UX).
 The components of your site may be made by them using programs like Adobe Photoshop or Illustrator.

 Ensuring the user is at the forefront of everything you create is the focus of the burgeoning web design discipline, UX design.
-UX designers ensure websites are responsive to different devices and have a clear, usable layout.
+UX designers or web designer ensure websites are responsive to different devices and have a clear, usable layout.
 Designers may be familiar with coding languages like HTML and CSS, but a large portion of their job is concerned with how a website looks.

 Why Use Web Development?